Saturday, May 15, 2010

 Mexican Chocolate Tofu Pudding

-I am on day 15 without an oven and I'm getting pretty pissed at my landlords.
-Apparently Monday they're going to come try to sort it out.
-But wtf.
-How hard is it to hire a repairman?
-Don't they know this is the seventh level of hell for me?
+I am on day 15 without an oven and I'm getting pissy.
+Don't my landlords know this is the seventh level of hell for me?

 The only positive I can derive from this is that it's expanding what I normally bake.
 As in, I'm not technically baking it.
 So there's lots of no-bake bars, puddings, granitas, etc. I've found that I'm stoked to try out.
 One of these is tofu pudding, which I remember eating a lot when I was a kid.
 I found a few recipes and adapted (winged, really) my own version for Mexican Chocolate Tofu Pudding.